 MA Health Education

-The master of arts in health education (MA) program at East Carolina University provides advanced academic training for individuals employed or for those planning to seek employment as health educators in academic, clinical, community or corporate settings.
-Graduates of the program will be prepared to assess the health-related needs of a population, plan and implement effective intervention strategies, and evaluate the effectiveness of the interventions.
+The Master of Arts (MA) in health education program at East Carolina University provides academic training for individuals employed or planning to seek employment as health educators in academic, clinical, community or corporate settings.
+Program graduates are prepared to use social and behavioral theories and models to design, implement and evaluate interventions aimed at improving community and population health.

-Students who complete the MA in health education can receive Certified Health Education Specialist (CHES) certification upon passing the credentialing exam.
-CHES certification indicates professional competency in the field as well as dedication to professional development.
+Students who successfully complete the MA in health education program are eligible and may apply to take the Certified Health Education Specialist (CHES) credentialing exam.
+CHES certification indicates professional competency in the discipline as well as dedication to professional development.

-- Have an overall GPA of 2.7 on a 4.0 scale on all undergraduate work.
+- Preferred GPA of 3.0 on a 4.0 scale for all undergraduate work.